 - Unsweetened Soy Milk: 4 carbs

 Clearly, non-dairy milk is dramatically preferable for keto dieters.
-Regularly adding a tablespoon or two of this milk to your coffee is perfect for a low-carb pick-me-up.
+Regularly adding a tablespoon or two of this milk to your coffee won’t make a dent in your carb allowance.

 It’s important, though, to always use unsweetened nut or plant milks.
 The sweetened versions are loaded with carbohydrates.